Pearl of Africa

 - TERMS AND CONDITIONS

-Long after western explorers first walked the vibrant red soil of Uganda and coined the well-established epithet “Pearl of Africa”, modern-day visitors still travel here to marvel at the country’s natural beauty, diverse wildlife and fascinating cultures.
+Long after Western explorers first walked the vibrant red soil of Uganda and coined the well-established epithet “Pearl of Africa”, modern-day visitors still travel here to marvel at the country’s natural beauty, diverse wildlife, and fascinating cultures.

 Uganda’s landscape is uniquely diverse.
-From the wildlife inhabited savannah plains to glacier covered mountains, from tracking endangered mountain gorillas in the rainforest to rushing down the rapids of the mighty Nile, no two days in Uganda are ever the same.
+From the wildlife inhabited savannah plains to glacier-covered mountains, from tracking endangered mountain gorillas in the rainforest to rushing down the rapids of the mighty Nile, no two days in Uganda are ever the same.

-PLACES TO VISIT!
+UGANDA SAFARI TOUR PLACES TO VISIT!

 Mountain Gorillas are one of the world’s most endangered apes.
 It is estimated that there are only about 880 left throughout the world.
-Almost half of them can be found in Uganda, and populations can also be found in neighboring Rwanda and Democratic Republic of Congo.
+Almost half of them can be found in Uganda, and populations can also be found in neighboring Rwanda and the Democratic Republic of Congo.

 Gorilla tracking permit rates: